Minimum Grade 12 or equivalent with credits at or above the general level

 Physical fitness test set out by the program standard conducted at the Atlantic Police Academy prior to program start date.

 Completion of Basic Firefighting Medical Examination.
-Prior to visiting your physician please review this form and if there is any medical condition that you have, or suspect you may have, that is identified on the form as requiring a more detailed medical evaluation, please print the required form found here and take it with you on your visit to your doctor.
+(This is a PDF and will open in a new window) Prior to visiting your physician please review this form and if there is any medical condition that you have, or suspect you may have, that is identified on the form as requiring a more detailed medical evaluation, please print the required form and take it with you on your visit to your doctor.
 If the doctor discovers a medical condition requiring further details, you will need to have them complete the appropriate detailed evaluation form.

 Resumé including work and volunteer experience with applicable dates, membership in groups, associations or athletics, awards and distinctions, and any other information about yourself relevant to the program including work and volunteer experience with applicable dates, membership in groups, associations or athletics, awards and distinctions, and any other information about yourself relevant to the program